-\textbf{Is the motion predictive of identity in practice?} Recent work~\cite{agarwal2020detect-deepfake-behavior, Audio_visual_POI_deepfake_detection} utilizes temporal features for identity recognition and verification, indicating that the motion is indeed predictive of identity.
-However, to the best of our knowledge, the existing evidence does not explicitly separate motion from pose and appearance features, and therefore we conduct an experiment to directly observe how predictive the motion is of the identity.
+\textbf{Is motion predictive of identity in practice?} In~\cref{th:bound}, we observed that \emph{if the motion is predictive of identity in real videos} ($H(Y|M)\rightarrow 0$), then any deepfake generation method will be in a trade-off between motion consistency and identity consistency.
+However, is motion predictive of identity in real videos?
+Recent works~\cite{agarwal2020detect-deepfake-behavior, Audio_visual_POI_deepfake_detection} utilize temporal features for identity recognition and verification, indicating that the motion is indeed predictive of identity.
+However, to our knowledge, the existing evidence does not explicitly separate motion from pose and appearance features, and therefore we conduct an experiment to directly observe how predictive the motion is of the identity.
 More concretely, we model motion in a video by extracting the difference between 3D facial landmarks for all pairs of consecutive frames in the video, and concatenate these differences into a long input feature vector, denoted the \textit{motion vector} for a video.
 Then, we investigate the accuracy of an identity classifier trained on motion vectors.
-Note that, unlike methods that extract temporal features, the simple \textit{motion vector} is intentionally hand-crafted such that it does not include any pose or appearance features, that could have been unintentionally learned as part of the temporal features.
-Since the motion vectors do not contain any appearance and/or pose information, the accuracy of this classifier serves as an indication of whether motion is predictive of identity.
-The experiment is conducted on VoxCeleb2~\cite{VoxCeleb2} dataset, where we partition the videos in the official training set\footnote{The official testing set does not contain as many identities and lacks video labels for removing video overlap with the training set}, containing 5994 unique identities, into a training and validation set (a $80\%$-$20\%$ partition), making sure there is no overlap between the videos in training and validation sets.
+Note that, unlike methods that extract temporal features, the simple \textit{motion vector} is intentionally crafted such that it does not include any pose or appearance features, that could have been unintentionally learned as part of the temporal features.
+Since the motion vectors do not contain any appearance and pose information, the accuracy of this classifier serves as an indication of whether motion is predictive of identity.
+The experiment is conducted on VoxCeleb2~\cite{VoxCeleb2} dataset, where we partition the videos in the official training set\footnote{The official testing set does not contain as many identities and lacks video labels.}, containing 5994 unique identities, into a training and validation set (a $80\%$-$20\%$ partition), making sure there is no overlap between the videos in training and validation sets.
 We train a CNN~\cite{resnet} backbone on the extracted motion vectors.
 This model achieves a validation accuracy of $9.94\%$ which is a 596-fold improvement over random guess accuracy.
-We expect this accuracy can be further improved by choosing a better model and finetuning, but the observed accuracy suffices for our goal of showing that the motion is predictive of identity.
-Given that the motion seems to be predictive of identity, and that the inequality in~\cref{th:bound} is independent of the model $g$, we argue that fake generation processes, in general, must either sacrifice identity consistency within the generated video, or the exact transfer of the motion from the source video to the target video.
-This in turn means that any fake generation process will inevitably leave artifacts as a result of the trade-off between identity consistency and the accuracy of motion transfer.
+We expect this accuracy can be further improved by a more complex model, but the observed accuracy suffices for our current goal of providing evidence for that motion is predictive of identity in real videos.